James Outman Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.81 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 5.86 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the third-most home runs in baseball (149 total, 1.4 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (153 total, 1.4 per game).

-- Harris gets the start for the Athletics, his sixth of the season.
-He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- In his last time out -- in relief on Thursday -- the left-hander threw 3 1/3 innings against the San Francisco Giants, giving up two earned runs while surrendering two hits.
+- In his last appearance on Saturday, the lefty threw five innings against the Colorado Rockies, giving up one earned run while surrendering four hits.

-- The 26-year-old has a 6.07 ERA and 7.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.